johan-bjareholt/DV1454-Project/README.md

 # DV1454-Project
-Simple Node Express webpage with a SQL database
+Simple webpage with a NodeJS Express backend, AngularJS frontent and with a SQL database

 ## Installation